vitessio/website/content/en/docs/15.0/user-guides/configuration-basic/initialize-shard-primary.md

 {{< /warning >}}

 {{< info >}}
 `InitShardPrimary` is deprecated.
 This action is performed automatically by VTOrc.
+If manual action is needed, it is recommended to use `PlannedReparentShard`.
 {{< /info >}}